Custom Metadata Fields

 Professor Edery is an Associate professor in the Department of Physics since July 2007.
 He completed a B.Sc. in Physics at McGill University, a Master’s degree in Theoretical Nuclear Physics at Queen’s University and a Ph.D.
 (1998) at the Université de Montréal in the area of Gravitation and Field theory.
 He was a postdoctoral fellow at McGill University and then worked in Maryland for a NASA GSFC contractor on the lunar trajectory design of the WMAP mission and other NASA satellite missions.
 In spring 2008, he was awarded a five-year grant by NSERC for his project entitled Conformal anomaly in the gravitationally coupled magnetic monopole and vacua effects under external conditions.

 Valerio Faraoni earned a BSc in Physics (Laurea in Fisica) at the University of Pavia, Italy, and an MSc and PhD (1991) in Astrophysics under the supervision of Prof. George F.R.
-Ellis at the International School for Advanced Studies in Trieste, Italy (http://www.sissa.it).
+Ellis at the International School for Advanced Studies in Trieste, Italy (https://www.sissa.it).
 He has held various research and teaching appointments at the University of Victoria, B.C., the Inter-University Centre for Astronomy and Astrophysics in Pune, India, the Free University of Brussels, Belgium, and the University of Northern British Columbia.
-He came to Bishop’s University in 2005, where he is currently an Associate Professor in the physics department.
+He came to Bishop’s University in 2005, where he is currently a Professor in the Department of Physics & Astronomy.

 Theoretical cosmology studies the dynamics, origin, evolution, and fate of the universe, and the formation of structures (galaxies, galaxy clusters, and superclusters) in it.
 In 1998 it was discovered, by studying distant supernovae, that the expansion of the universe is accelerated.
 Many theoretical models have been proposed in order to explain this shocking discovery and they mostly fall into two classes: dark energy and modified gravity.
 Dark energy models assume that Einstein’s theory of gravity (general relativity) is valid and that a mysterious form of dark energy of unknown nature permeates the universe and makes up 70% of its energy content.
 This dark energy must necessarily have exotic properties, such as a negative pressure.
 The current observational data seem to require an even more negative pressure and more exotic energy (called phantom energy), which may cause the universe to end at a finite time in the future in a Big Rip singularity (the end of time), in which all bound objects-galaxies, planets, humans, atoms-are ripped apart by increasing gravitational forces.
-If phantom energy is really fuelling the cosmic acceleration, we probably have to abandon Einstein’s general relativity in favour of alternative gravity theories such as, for example, scalar-tensor gravity, a generalization of Einstein’s theory motivated by string/M-theories.
-The latter attempt to unify gravity with the other three fundamental forces, a goal known as “the holy grail of theoretical physics”.
+If phantom energy is really fuelling the cosmic acceleration, we probably have to abandon Einstein’s general relativity in favour of alternative gravity theories such as, for example, scalar-tensor gravity, a generalization of Einstein’s theory.

 The second class of models, modified gravity, does not require exotic dark energy but instead modifies Einstein’s relativity with corrections that only affect large (cosmological) scales.